renesas/ra-fsp-examples/example_projects/ek_ra8d1/i3c_master/i3c_master_ek_ra8d1_ep/readme.txt

 ﻿
 Note:
 1. On slave side user can perform IBI transfer request using onboard Push button(S2).
-2. readme is common for both i3c_master and i3c_slave EP.
+2. Readme is common for both i3c_master and i3c_slave EP.
-3. Change external 3V3 pull-up using 1K ohms resistor for EK-RA8M1.
+3. Change external 3V3 pull-up using 1K ohms resistor for EK-RA8M1, EK-RA8D1.

 4) Segger RTT block address may needed to download and observe EP operation using a hex file with RTT-Viewer.
-   RTT Block address for hex filse committed in repository are as follows:
+   RTT Block address for hex file committed in repository are as follows:
    a. e2studio: 0x220010c0
    b.
 Keil:	Not Available
    c.
 IAR:      Not Available